 Felicity spent two and a half continuous years in the Antarctic, living and working at Rothera Research Station on the Antarctic Peninsula between 2000 and 2003.
 As well as monitoring ozone depletion and climate, her job involved looking after a small outpost and aviation re-fuelling depot during the austral summer.
 This meant that, at times, Felicity and a colleague were the only two people on an island roughly the size of Wales.

 Throughout the last ten years, Felicity has established herself as a freelance travel writer and professional speaker but she has continued to organise and lead her own expeditions.
 Felicity's projects have been awarded the Captain Scott Society 'Spirit of Adventure Award', the Wilderness Award, a Timberland 'Make it Better' Scholarship and the annual Land Rover / RGS 'Go Beyond' Bursary as well as earning support from the National Geographic Expeditions Council in the US.
-She has been made a Churchill Fellow by the Winston Churchill Memorial Trust, an honourary member of both The Commonwealth Club and Rotary International, and was presented with the Ginny Fiennes Award by the Transglobe Expedition Trust.
+She is a Fellow of the Royal Geographical Society and has been made a Churchill Fellow by the Winston Churchill Memorial Trust, as well as an honourary member of both The Commonwealth Club and Rotary International.
+In 2012 Felicity was presented with the Ginny Fiennes Award by the Transglobe Expedition Trust and in 2014 she was given the Women of Discovery Courage Award by WINGS WorldQuest.
 In 2012 Outside Magazine named her as one of the Adventurers of the Year.

 Felicity has served on the Council of both the Young Explorer's Trust, the UK's national association of youth exploration societies - a national charity dedicated to promoting safe and responsible expeditions for young people, and British Exploring - a historic educational charity that provides scientific and adventurous expeditions for young people.
 Felicity also acts as an Ambassador for two inspiring organisations - the British Antarctic Monument Trust which aims to commemorate the achievements of the men and women whose scientific exploration in Antarctica has led to a new understanding of our planet, and to honour those amongst them who did not return - and Equaladventure which provides support for individuals and organisations striving towards inclusive participation in sport and adventure.